13luoyu/DualApp/README.md

 > - Others

-## Installation
+## Getting Started
 ***

+### Start From Docker
+For simplify, we provide a docker image to run:

+1. Download the docker image from https://figshare.com/articles/software/DualApp/23173448.

+2. Load the docker image.
+    ```
+    docker load -i dualapp.tar
+    ```
+3. Start a container with the image.
+    ```
+     docker run -it dualapp:v1 /bin/bash
+    ```
+4. Navigate to the project directory.
+    ```
+    cd /root/DualApp
+    conda activate dualapp
+    ```

+5. Run demo to get parts of the results of DualApp in Table 1, including CNN4-5 on Mnist, Fashion Mnist, and FNN5*100 on Cifar-10.
+    ```
+    python demo.py
+    ```

 ### Install Step-By-Step

-We first provide commands that will install all the necessary dependencies step by step(sudo rights might be required).
+We also provide commands that will install all the necessary dependencies step by step(sudo rights might be required).

-1. Install dependencies:
+1. Install dependencies.
     ```
     sudo apt update
     sudo apt upgrade -y